-- Construction impact: Preliminary plans call for reducing Robert Street to one lane in each direction between Thompson and Wentworth, but maintaining access.
+- Construction impact: Preliminary plans call for reducing lanes on Robert Street between Thompson and Wentworth, but maintaining access.
 They’ll do the east half this fall and the west half in the spring.
 (So why didn’t we do this during the recent Robert Street reconstruction project?
 Mainly because of opposition to the Robert Street project in general and additional costs at the time—it just wasn’t feasible to add an underpass to the project then.)

 - Where will the tunnel be located?
 The tunnel will cross Robert Street at Crawford Drive on the east and the old Blockbuster site on the west.
 (Crawford Drive will actually be moved north to accommodate the tunnel.)

 - To the east of Robert Street, the trail will then cross Crawford Drive and continue behind the library before meeting the sidewalk on Wentworth.
 There are plans for trails through the former golf course property, with alignment to be determined based on pending development and watershed restoration.
 The Greenway eventually connects to Thompson Park.